-Now, your eye starts to decipher the graffiti written everywhere ad you wonder why it has not yet been removed.
-Some have written dates and adding up the difference you learn that ten years have passed.
+Now, your eye starts to decipher the graffiti written everywhere and you wonder why it has not yet been removed.
+Some have written dates and adding up the difference you learn that ten and sometimes 20 years have passed.

 By the time you reach the Pantheon, you will have been accosted by charming South Asian men selling light-up toys.
 If you do buy something, more vendors will make their appearance, all in the hopes that you continue to buy.
-Visitors are also usually surprised to see a McDonald’s on the piazza of the Pantheon.
+Italians complain about these immigrants but few realize that they are placed there by their own fellow Romans.
+Visitors are also usually surprised to see a McDonald’s near the Spanish Steps.
 Save your souvenir shopping for after your Vatican Museum tour where you’ll find the best deals nearby.
 In the meantime, Rome’s best coffee and ice-cream are in the vicinity.

 Pleasant surprises abound as well, but if you bother to ask an officer about them you will be stunned to see that they have no knowledge on the subject.
 You will have better luck consulting your guidebook.